vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 R. gveda

 (R̥V) Hymns of the Rig-Veda in the Samhita and Pada texts.
-Reprinted from the Editio Princeps by F. Max M¨uller.
+Reprinted from the Editio Princeps by F. Max Müller.
 Varanasi 1965.
 2 vols.

 Rhys Davids, ṬW.